Recent changes in BlueXP

 Support for E-Series

-You can now discover your E-Series storage systems directly from BlueXP.
+You can now discover your E-Series systems directly from BlueXP.
 Discovering E-Series systems provides you with a complete view of data across your hybrid multicloud.

 Economic efficiency